prakash-balan-agilysys/simple-html-site-with-prompt-engineering/kids-gaming-site/README.md

 This project is a functional, visually appealing, and interactive website for kids, built with HTML, CSS, and JavaScript.

+The site is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch.

 ## How it Works

 The site's branding and content are dynamically loaded from JSON files: